sbrisard/pw85/sphinx/installation.rst

 the python bindings (see :ref:`below <sec20210523203528>`).

-To further test your installation, build the example in the :ref:`c-tutorial`.
+To further test your installation, build the example in the :ref:`sec20210523205251`.

 .. _sec20210523203528: